openpnp/openpnp/User-Manual.md

 Setup and Calibration
 =====================
 To setup OpenPnP with your own machine, see the [[Setup and Calibration]] guide.
 If you don't have a machine yet you can still work through this manual using the software in simulator mode.
-The software starts this way be default.
+The software starts this way by default.

 Installation
 ============